Workshops

 Register!

 Announcement with white letters against a blue-teal spectrum background.
 Text at top says "Resisting COVID Denialism Community of Practice.
-An organizer hub for participants of PeoplesHub's Fall 2023 Resisting COVID Denialism Clinics."
-Below the text are dates in yellow font "5/29, 6/26, 7/31 at 3-5pm PT / 6-8pm ET".
-Text at bottom in white font says "Virtual (via zoom).
+An online space where those organizing against COVID denialism can develop their strategies and collaborate together.
+Below the text are dates in yellow font "March 19, April 16, May 28, June 25, Aug 20, Sept 17, Oct 15, Nov 19, Wednesdays, 6-8pm ET " Text at bottom in white font says "Virtual (via zoom).
 Interpreters & captioners available by request.
-6 sessions total in 2024; Future Dates TBA".
 Last row of text says in white text in a black box "register: peopleshub.org"

 Dates and Times